ThreeSevenths/MauiSqliteIssue/README.md

 ```

 This app is basically the out of the box starter with a method call to run inserts on a sqlite database instead of the counter button.

+The issue does not seem to happen in debug builds.
+It only seems to manifest in release builds.